What is DataGrab

 - No way to add comments or attribute tags, limiting the ability to annotate data structures or provide metadata (contrary to XML)

 DataGrab is constantly being developed and improved.
 However, making it better is not possible without your feedback.
-So if you have something to propose, or perhaps a problem to report, please do not hesitate to do so by clicking the SEND FEEDBACK button on the right side of the header (if you are not in setup mode), or the little icon (if you are in setup mode), and completing the feedback form.
+So if you have something to propose, or perhaps a problem to report, please do not hesitate to do so by clicking the Feedback button (with its label oriented vertically) on the right and completing the feedback form.

 Every feedback is one of the following types: